 - Punitive Damages;

 - Wrongful Death.

-Contact the Dolman Law Group to Discuss Your TBI Case Today
+Contact the Sibley Dolman Gipe Accident Injury Lawyers, PA to Discuss Your TBI Case Today

 Traumatic Brain Injury is a serious condition that can have an irreversible and lasting impact on a victim’s life as well as that of his or her family.
 An extreme sports athlete is not always at fault for TBI in instances of injury.
 If you have developed TBI, you may be entitled to recover damages.
-At the Dolman Law Group in Clearwater, Florida, we will thoroughly investigate your case to ensure you recuperate those damages to which you are lawfully entitled.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA in Clearwater, Florida, we will thoroughly investigate your case to ensure you recuperate those damages to which you are lawfully entitled.
 Call us today at 727-451-6900 for a free consultation.

 800 North Belcher Road